• Skip to main content

 For the beef gravy

-• 2 tablespoon cooking oil sunflower oil or ghee or coconut oil
+• 2 tablespoon cooking oil, sunflower oil or ghee or coconut oil

-• 2 large onions sliced thinly
+• 2 large red onions, sliced thinly

 • 1 cinnamon stick